 Challenges

-Rural India, especially in Rajasthan, remains very poor.
-The caste system, child marriage, lack of land ownership, poor healthcare, corruption, and a strong patriarchal culture continue to limit opportunities, particularly for women and girls.
+Rural India remains very poor, especially in Rajasthan.
+The caste system, child marriage, lack of land ownership, poor healthcare, corruption, and a strong patriarchal culture continue to limit opportunities, particularly for young women.

 Solutions